Pevsner Architectural Guides: City Guides

 The first of the paperback City Guides, covering Manchester, appeared in 2001.
 It featured a new format with integrated colour illustrations.
-In most cases the City Guides have preceded a revision of the county volume in which they are located, although they do go into greater detail than the county volumes and have more illustrations.
-Thus the Birmingham guide completely supersedes the central Birmingham section of the Warwickshire volume, which is now almost fifty years old.
-Two of the guides, covering Newcastle and Gateshead and Hull, are more recent than the hardback editions for the surrounding counties, and therefore update as well as expand the coverage of those cities.
+In most cases the City Guides have preceded a revision of the volume on the county in which they are located, although they go into greater detail than the county volumes and have more illustrations.
+The Bristol guide, for example, superseded part of North Somerset and Bristol, which at that point was fifty years old, and provided material for Somerset: North and Bristol, published three years later.
+Two of the guides, one covering Hull and the other Newcastle and Gateshead, remain the most recent volumes on their areas of coverage, as the corresponding county volume has not been revised since their publication.
 This series appears to be on a hiatus, with no new volumes published since 2010 and none confirmed as in planning.

 Two supplementary works – thus far the only of their type – were published in 1998, one covering London's City Churches and the other the Docklands area (see London Docklands in Superseded and unpublished volumes below).
 Both were issued in the format of the main series rather than the City Guides.
 However, unlike the Docklands edition which represented preliminary work for an expanded main volume, the City Churches volume augmented the text in London 1: The City, published the previous year.
 The continued development of the Docklands area meant that the volume was superseded when London 5: East was published seven years later, but the City Churches volume remains current and was reissued by Yale in 2002.